logo

 On one hand, yes; more applicable than one might think.
 Indeed, David’s company is doing well partly because of the hiring practices, dress code, and code of conduct that Articulate Consultants recommended.
 Plus, he has more time for his family and his doctor is less concerned about career stress affecting his health – especially after he started following the new sales and estimating process written into his business plan.

-Accustomed to thinking in terms of business processes, Norma comfortably went through a proven process of discovering her brand with Articulate's Glenn R Harrington.
+Accustomed to thinking in terms of business processes, Norma comfortably went through a proven process of discovering her brand with Articulate's principal consultant, Glenn R Harrington.
 Once already-established perceptions of her work, her strengths, and her value-add had become clear, she then participated in defining what her new firm's brand promise would be.
-With Articulate support, she chose a business name and motto, got coaching on a compelling elevator spech and how to use it effectively while networking, and put into succinct words the mission and vision of her new firm.
+With Articulate support, she chose a business name and motto, got coaching on a compelling elevator speech and how to use it effectively while networking, and put into succinct words the mission and vision of her new firm.
 Once her new business name was registered, the design of a visual identity followed.
 A new website, too.
-All came from authentic market intelligence, with Norma's involvement, and led to the fulfilment of Norma's business start-up aspirations.
-She works hard and puts in long hours but she does so easily because she feels like "captain of my own ship, sailing my own course" - a course plotted with expert support from Articulate.
+All are founded on authentic market intelligence, with Norma's involvement, and led to the fulfilment of her business start-up aspirations.
+Though she works hard and puts in long hours, she does so with a better sense of fulfilling her motivation.
+She feels "like the captain of my own ship, sailing my own course" - a course plotted with expert support from Articulate Consultants.

 Note: The stories of Norma, David, and Trudie as told here are realistic composites of the stories of real individuals with names changed.